cyber-boost/helix/legal/tos.md

 "Small Entity" means any individual or Legal Entity that does not meet the criteria for Commercial Use and uses the Software solely for internal business operations, research, development, testing, or personal purposes, not in connection with any revenue-generating commercial product or service.

 ### 1.10 Software
-"Software" means the Symor software program, including all source code, object code, executable files, documentation, configuration files, data files, and any Modifications thereto, in any form and on any media, including updates, upgrades, bug fixes, patches, or new versions provided by Licensor.
+"Software" means the Helix software program, including all source code, object code, executable files, documentation, configuration files, data files, and any Modifications thereto, in any form and on any media, including updates, upgrades, bug fixes, patches, or new versions provided by Licensor.

 ### 1.11 You or Your
 "You" or "Your" means an individual or Legal Entity exercising permissions granted by this Agreement.